Eric Corriel Studios

 Enter The Machine 1.0 expands the boundaries of portraiture to include digital entities such as files, folders, programs, and systems Shown at Garis & Hahn Galley, Manhattan, NY; Art Basel, Miami Beach, FL; Barrett Art Center, Poughkeepsie, NY; Creative Tech Week, Queens, NY; Target Gallery, Alexandria, VA; Made in NY Media Center, Brooklyn, NY

-Photograph in a dark art gallery, in the center of which is a open cavity of a box showing electrical wires going hither and thither, backlight by a purple light and shrouded by black cloth on the sides.
+Photograph in a dark art gallery, in the center of which is an open cavity of a box showing electrical wires going hither and thither, backlit by a purple light and shrouded by black cloth on the sides.
 On top of the box is a glass orb and behind it, flanked on both sides are illuminated artworks hanging on barely lit walls.

 Enter The Machine : exhibition shot; photo by Brett Wood